-As with creating a Nevada-only ISO, the same factors of cost, governance, and time were discussed.
-The added issue of geographic proximity was also noted during discussions of the Committee and TWG in deliberations on joining an existing ISO or RTO.
-Due to the lack of close proximity of many of the existing ISOs or RTOs throughout the United States, along with the lack of adequate physical connectivity, many of the ISOs/RTOs were ruled out as realistic or viable options.
+As with creating a Nevada Independent System Operator, the same factors of cost, governance, and time were discussed.
+The added issue of geographic proximity was also noted during discussions of the Committee and Open Market TWG in deliberating on joining an existing ISO or RTO.
+Due to the lack of relative proximity of many of the existing ISO or RTOs throughout the United States along with the lack of adequate physical connectivity - many of the ISO/RTOs were ruled out as realistic or viable options.
 States with close physical proximity to Nevada were seen as most realistic.
-For example, due to its location and established market, California's ISO (CAISO) emerged as a practical existing ISO/RTO for Nevada to join during discussions of the TWG and Committee as a whole.
-At the outset, estimates provided that the costs of Nevada joining CAISO would likely be lower than those of establishing a Nevada-only market.
-Timing for transitioning Nevada to CAISO would depend on how quickly governance decisions were determined, in addition to the time required for FERC approval and time to transition operations
+For example, due to its location and established market, California's ISO (CAISO) emerged as a practical existing ISO/RTO for Nevada to join during discussions of the Open Market TWG and Committee as a whole.
+At the outset, estimates provided that the cost of Nevada joining

-&lt;sup>41 Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
-Id.

-&lt;sup>43 Carl Monroe & Bruce Rew, Southwest Power Pool, SPP Wholesale Markets and Retail Markets, Presentation to the Governor's Committee of Energy at 14 (Aug.
+&lt;sup>41Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
+Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
+Carl Monroe & Bruce Rew, Southwest Power Pool, SPP Wholesale Markets and Retail Markets, Presentation to the Governor's Committee of Energy at 14 (Aug.
 8, 2017), Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018), Lauren Rosenblatt, NVEnergy, Energy Market Policy, Presentation to the Governor's Committee of Energy at 11 (July 11, 2017).